The music accused of glorifying Naples gangsters

 "They become very negative examples for young people who live in those areas," she says.

 "When they listen to this music they think of the Camorra boss as a fascinating, cool character, an example to follow.
-And this is absolutely unacceptable and shameful."'Only love songs'
+And this is absolutely unacceptable and shameful."

 But it would be completely wrong to think of the entire neo-melodic scene as being fixated by the Camorra.